Q: What is a required element in a contract between Marcel Marceau and another person who speaks via gestures and body movements, i.e. without words?

 I ran Tuttle's arrest record via CBI and discovered that he has seventeen arrests in Colorado, starting with vehicular homicide and DUI, and continuing with two more DUIs, burglary, theft, intimidation, resisting arrest, trespassing, and other crimes.
 He spent three years in state prison for a burglary in Westminster involving "WEAPON OFFENSE - USE OF STUN GUN," as well as many months in local jails.

 What my father had told me many years before is still in effect.

-The police report noted that "the defendant stated he was looking at the car in front of him that was moving a [sic] then he looked away and when he looked back forward the car in front of him ahead stopped."
+The police report noted that "the defendant stated he was looking at the car in front of him that was moving a then he looked away and when he looked back forward the car in front of him ahead stopped."
 This is horse manure, because I had been stopped for thirty seconds before I was hit.
-And this intersection is in the middle of being reconstructed, with a light pole in the lane forcing drivers to take a sharp right after leaving the intersection, i.e. if my truck and the car in front of me had not been there, the scruffster would have run into the pole.
+And this intersection is in the middle of being reconstructed, with a light pole in the lane forcing drivers to take a sharp right after leaving the intersection, i.e. if my truck and the car in front of me had not been there, he would have run into the pole.
 If only.
-He was texting or doing something else that completely took his attention away from his driving.
+He was doing something that completely took his attention away from his driving.
 He never touched his brakes.
-He's hiding something, but there's no way to force him to admit what actually happened.
+He was hiding something, but there's no way to force him to admit what actually happened.
 And our police have no way of quickly determining if a driver was texting because our useless government refuses to pass the necessary law.